HackYourFuture/databases/Week3/README.md

 #### 3rd normal form (3NF)
 There is only one rule for third normal form:  No transitive dependency (i.e. no field should depend on non-key attributes).

 This rule is very similar to the rule for 2NF with the exception that it applies to non-key attiriutes.
-The approach for making your database comply with 3NF is also similar, split up your table.
+The approach for making your database comply with 3NF is also similar: split up your table.
 You can find a complete example [here](https://en.wikipedia.org/wiki/Third_normal_form).

 #### Higher normal forms

 Besides these three normal forms, there are other higher normal forms, for example, the Boyce-Codd normal form (3.5 NF).
 Not all of these normal forms are equally important.
 Most of the time while designing databases you should aim for the third normal form.
+If you still did not get what are the rules for the differet normal forms, don't worry.
+Over time you will develop a feel for it.

 To increase your understanding, study the following materials: